rdacomp/CollapseOS/doc/blockdev.md

 to another device and seek again, your previous position isn't lost.
 You will still be on the same position when you come back.

+### load

+`load` works a bit like `poke` except that it reads its data from the currently active blockdev at its current position.
+If it hits the end of the blockdev before it could load its specified number of bytes, it stops.
+It only raises an error if it couldn't load any byte.

+### save

+`save` is the opposite of `load`.
+It writes the specified number of bytes from memory to the active blockdev at its current position.

 ### Example

 Let's try an example: You glue yourself a Collapse OS with ACIA as its first